alex-shekhter/aff/README_AFFAsync.md

 **CAUTION: Designing Governor-Safe Steps (The "Poison Pill"):** The `AFFAsync` orchestrator is limit-aware and manages transactions between jobs.
 However, it cannot protect against a single `Step` implementation that attempts to process too much data at once.
 A step that exceeds governor limits (e.g., by querying or updating thousands of records in one go) will act as a "poison pill."
 It triggers an uncatchable `LimitException`, causing the entire transaction to roll back.
 As a result, the job's status is not updated to 'Failed', and it becomes stuck in an infinite processing loop, blocking all subsequent jobs.

 **Your Responsibility:** As a step designer, you must ensure your logic is divisible and respects governor limits.
 Use the framework's built-in chunking mechanism by processing data in small batches and returning a `StepCompletionState` with `isChunkCompleted=false` to signal that the step requires further processing in a new transaction.
+Always plan for your Step (Chunk) to be executed within a synchronous transaction, considering the worst-case scenario.
+Do not rely on your Step running with asynchronous governor limits.

 ### 6.2.
 Compensation and Failure Modes